saphitv/auto-deploy/README.md

 3. Add webhook:
    - Payload URL: `http://your-server:8000`
    - Content type: `application/json`
-   - Secret: Same as your `WEBHOOK_SECRET`
+   - Secret: Use the webhook secret configured for this specific repository
-   - Events: Select "Push" events
+   - Events: Select "Push" or "Releases" events based on your configuration

 ## How it Works

-1. When a push event is received, the server verifies the webhook signature
+1. When a webhook is received, the server:
+   - Identifies the repository from the payload
+   - Verifies the webhook signature using that repository's specific secret
+   - Checks if the event type matches the repository's trigger configuration
 2. If valid, it pulls the latest code from the repository
-3. It manages two versions of each service:
+3. Deployment process:
+   - Builds new images
+   - Takes down existing services
-   - Brings down the currently active version if it exists
+   - Brings up new services with the updated code
-   - Deploys the new version using Docker Compose
-4. Alternates between two states to ensure zero-downtime deployments
+4. Multiple repositories can be deployed independently with their own configurations and secrets